john-friedman/datamule-python/readme.md

 ```

 Future:
-* Integration with datamule's SEC Router endpoint for downloading on the fly
+* we want to bundle company tickers into the package to make querying api easier.
 * Integration with datamule's SEC Router bulk data endpoint to remove need for indexing.
+* remove company tickers from indexer

 Update Log:
+9/8/24
+* Added integration with datamule's SEC Router API
 9/7/24
 * Simplified indices approach
 * Switched from pandas to polar.
 Loading indices now takes under 500 milliseconds.